 - Illinois Central College

 Request for Review of Graduate Financial Assistance

 Students who are requesting reconsideration must submit a Request for Review of Graduate Financial Assistance form to the Graduate School (Room 200, Bradley Hall).
 Requests will not be processed until after grades are posted for the semester in which the student completed 6 graduate credit hours.
-Requests will be accepted on a continuous basis, but applicants are encouraged to make their request by the following dates for priority consideration:
+Requests will be accepted on a continuous basis, but applicants are encouraged to make their request by the following dates for expedited processing: